1. Software Toolchain Setup

 • Images/figures made with Microsoft Power Point.

-• Timing diagrams made with WaveDrom Editor.
+• Diagrams made with WaveDrom.

 • Documentation made with asciidoctor.